27.5 Vs 29 Inches Wheels: Difference Between Wheel Size

 Who Should Use 27.5-Inch Wheels?

 The 27.5-inch wheels are ideal for short riders who like playful and maneuverable riding styles at high speeds.
 It’s also a good pick for cyclists who love bike parks, jumps, or freeride terrains.
 It works best with long travel frame bikes, which are ideal for those who like riding on rugged trails.
-This is because it’s stronger and easy to maneuver than the bigger sizes.
+This is because it’s stronger and easier to maneuver than the bigger sizes.

 29-Inch Size Wheels

 This is another size of mountain bike wheel you can use instead of the 27.5-inch wheel.
 It’s the biggest wheel size in the market currently and comes with many benefits.
-It has a long chainstay and forks.
+It has a long chain store and forks.
 When paired with the right geometry and chassis, it’s a fast, smooth, and highly maneuverable wheel.

 29-Inch Size Wheels